microsoft/Windows-universal-samples/Samples/HolographicVoiceInput/README.md

 ###
 ### Additional remarks

-**Note** The Windows universal samples for Windows 10 Holographic require Visual Studio 2017 Update 3 to build, and a Windows Holographic device to execute.
+**Note** The Windows universal samples for Windows 10 Holographic require Visual Studio to build, and a Windows Holographic device to execute.
 Windows Holographic devices include the Microsoft HoloLens and the Microsoft HoloLens Emulator.

 To obtain information about Windows 10 development, go to the [Windows Dev Center](http://go.microsoft.com/fwlink/?LinkID=532421).

-To obtain information about the tools used for Windows Holographic development, including Microsoft Visual Studio 2017 Update 3 and the Microsoft HoloLens Emulator, go to [Install the tools](https://developer.microsoft.com/windows/holographic/install_the_tools).
+To obtain information about the tools used for Windows Holographic development, including Microsoft Visual Studio and the Microsoft HoloLens Emulator, go to [Install the tools](https://developer.microsoft.com/windows/holographic/install_the_tools).

 ### Reference